mk-fg/name-based-routing-policy-controller/README.rst

 config of rules, or maybe this routing info can be relayed to a dedicated router appliance.

-Main nbrpc script doesn't care either way - just give it command or socket to feed state/updates into and it should work.
+Main nbrpc script doesn't care either way - give it a command or socket to feed state/updates into and it should work.

 .. _curl: https://curl.se/
 .. _ip route: https://man.archlinux.org/man/ip-route.8.en